DataDog/dd-trace-go/.github/pull_request_template.md

 - [ ] If known, an appropriate milestone has been selected; otherwise the `Triage` milestone is set.
 - [ ] Changed code has unit tests for its functionality.
-- [ ] If relevant, new system tests have been added.
+- [ ] If this interacts with the agent in a new way, a system test has been added.